 Half-Life 2 is all about fighting back against an oppressive regime, taking the fight to them, killing their figurehead and destroying their main stronghold.
 Episode One is all about how severely damaging a colossal alien structure powered by an exotic, dangerous substance has destructively explosive consequences.
 Episode Two is all about how losing one leader and one stronghold is a mere inconvenience to an interdimensional empire, and that a counterattack would be swift and terrible.

-In Halo: Reach most of the deaths of Noble Team count as this.
-Jorge blows up a Covenant super-carrier, and Carter crashing a dropship into a Scarab.
-Both of these have little effect on the overall Covenant war machine, they still keep coming.
+In Halo: Reach, most of the deaths of Noble Team count as this.
+Jorge blows up a Covenant super-carrier, and Carter crashes a dropship into a Scarab.
+Both of these have little effect on the overall Covenant war machine; they still keep coming (Jorge's instance in particular is demonstrated immediately - within seconds of him destroying the first super-carrier, at least a dozen more jump into the system in sequence).
 Emile takes down one Elite, and is then quickly killed by one behind him.
-Kat is a genius Super Soldier in high-powered armor, but if her shields are down and she's not paying attention to her surroundings she can be shot in the head and killed like anybody else.
+Kat is a genius Super Soldier in high-powered armor, but if her shields are down and she's not paying attention to her surroundings, she can be shot in the head and killed like anybody else.
 Noble 6 is finally overwhelmed by the endless Covenant forces, and makes a Last Standtaking as many Covenant with him/her as (s)he can.
+Jun is the only member of the team to survive the events of the game, because he was sent to escort Dr. Halsey off the planet right away.

-In Video Game/ Hotline Miami the player character starts suffering some horrific PTSD hallucinations as a result of all the ultraviolence he takes part in.
+In Hotline Miami the player character starts suffering some horrific PTSD hallucinations as a result of all the ultraviolence he takes part in.

 Going One Woman Army and slaughtering everyone in your path, then asking the enemy leaders to leave peacefully goes about as well as expected, and does serious psychological damage to Iji.
 Even in a Pacifist Run neither the Tasen or the Komato are going to just pack up and leave, because they're fighting for their own reasons.
 And despite Iji's efforts she's still one person in a war, most people dying no matter what she does.